ExitValue.ai

 Inventory turn is the single most important operational metric.
 Healthy apparel brands turn inventory 3-5x per year.
 Anything below 2x signals stale product, markdown risk, and working-capital drag.
 Buyers will discount the multiple or, more commonly, write down the inventory in their offer.

 Channel mix determines what kind of buyer you attract.
 A brand that's 70%+ DTC sells to a different buyer (often PE or a digital-native acquirer) at a higher multiple than one that's 70%+ wholesale.
-Wholesale-heavy brands face the "customer concentration discount" — if one or two major retailers (Nordstrom, Macy's, Amazon) account for >25% of revenue, expect a 1-2 turn haircut.
+Wholesale-heavy brands face the "customer concentration discount", if one or two major retailers (Nordstrom, Macy's, Amazon) account for >a percent-of-revenue figure, expect a 1-2 turn haircut.

 What Decreases Apparel Business Value